jquast/x84/README.rst

 Asynchronous inter-process communication between sessions is provided through a simple event queueing framework, allowing  user scripting of 'shared' experiences between unix processes using the multiprocessing_ module.
 Several examples of these are provided, such as ``chat.py``.

 Only python is required, but **requires a posix** operating system.
 Alternative implementations of python may also work.
-Blowfish encryption of user account passwords is recommended for low cpu systems, but requires a C/cPython environment to install the dependent module, py-bcrypt.
+Blowfish encryption of user account passwords is recommended, but not required, for low cpu systems, but requires a C compiler to install the dependent module, py-bcrypt.
 Otherwise, a slow best-effort sha256 hash is implemented by default. x/84 is meant to be highly portable, and has been used on Raspberry Pi, Android, Mac, OpenBSD, etc.

 **ANSI Art**, (such as you would find on the ACiD "dark domains" DVD) is translated for reasonably accurate reproductions for both UTF-8 and IBM CP437 terminals.
 This allows classic DOS art to be used on modern terminals such as Terminal.app, or classic emulating terminals such as SyncTerm.
 Sauce records are also transcribed.